jellison8640/site/docs/lidRsample.md

 ## Rumple Index

 The rumple index is a metric used to calculate the "roughness" of the surface of an area by calculating the ratio of the area and the projected area of the ground.
 Rumple index has been used as a way to look at structural complexness/heterogeneity.
-Higher values of this index have been shown (in correlation with other metrics) to be associated to old-growth forests [^3]
+Higher values of this index have been shown (in correlation with other metrics) to be associated to old-growth forests, see Kane et al. (2010) [^3] or check out an application of it in Jenkins et al. (2019) [^4].

 According to `help("rumple_index")`:
 > "Computes the roughness of a surface as the ratio between its area and its projected area on the ground.
 If the input is a gridded object (lasmetric or raster) the function computes the surfaces using Jenness's algorithm (see references).
 If the input is a point cloud the function uses a Delaunay triangulation of the points and computes the area of each triangle."

 Here we will use a CHM we generated earlier as the input.
-This means the function will use the algorithm derived from Jenness 2004[^4].
+This means the function will use the algorithm derived from Jenness 2004[^5].

 ```r